Top Tips for How To Improve Concentration

 The science suggests that there does seem to be an entrepreneurial personality.
 A study from the Journal of Business Venturing Insights shows that adolescents showing ‘type A’ personality traits were more likely to become and stay entrepreneurs.

 The skills required in event planning are similar to entrepreneurship.
 Like business owners, event planners need to wear multiple hats, be time focused, notice details while focusing on the whole and have the drive and confidence to create something out of nothing.
-Naturally type A personalities are drawn to and excel at this kind of work.
+Naturally, Type A personalities are drawn to and excel at this kind of work.

-Pomodoro is a popular productivity technique.
+When it comes to how to improve your concentration, Pomodoro is a popular productivity technique.
 A pomodoro is 25 minutes of deep, uninterrupted work followed by a five minute break.
 After four ‘pomodoros,’ you get a longer break, usually 20 minutes.
 To make this work best, it’s a good idea to turn off your email and Slack notifications during your working times.
 During your breaks it can be good to get up from your desk and stretch your legs.

 Find our downloadable infographic here for a step by step guide to the Pomodoro Technique that you can save to your desktop.

-Plan your time, space and limit distractions
+2. Plan your time, space and limit distractions

 Whilst Pomodoro is a great place to start, it shouldn’t be the whole story.
 If you are getting distracted, be mindful of how you structure your time and your work space.

-Take care of your physical body
+3. Take care of your physical body

 Jane Sandwood is a professional freelance writer and editor with over 10 years’ experience across many fields.
 She decided to move into freelancing to take advantage of the flexibility and work-life balance it offers.
 When Jane isn’t writing, she is busy spending time with her family.
 She also enjoys music, reading and travelling whenever she can.